 Use Tutorial Builder to create interactive, task-oriented demos, with tips prompting users to perform specific actions on your live intranet.

-This feature will be removed from the Intranet Connections software with Version 14.5, anticipated in Spring 2018.
+This feature has been removed from the Intranet Connections software as of Version 14.5.
 Tutorial Builder will continue to function in earlier versions of the software, but is no longer being updated or improved.

 What is Tutorial Builder?

 Tutorial Builder is a hands-on guided tour of specific intranet functionality.
 Rather than just showing users something, you're making them an active participant in their learning.

 The goal is to provide a framework that reduces the amount of written or video documentation provided to users when deploying new intranet functionality, by guiding them through the process directly within the site.

 Take part in a Tutorial to see it in action before building one.
 In the Admin section on the Tutorials tab, scroll down to Existing Tutorials, and click a magnifying glass to experience a tutorial as a user would.

 Define your purpose and map out the required intranet tutorial steps before you begin to build.
 This will be very helpful when you're recording your Tutorial.